Salim Furth, Ph.D.

 The Institute for Economic Freedom and Opportunity at The Heritage Foundation

-Salim Furth, Ph.D. researches and explains how public policy affects economic growth as senior policy analyst in macroeconomics at The Heritage Foundation’s Center for Data Analysis.
-His policy research emphasizes the roles of entrepreneurship and incentives in the U.S. economy, while his academic research focuses on volatility in the developing world.
+Salim Furth researches and explains how public policy affects economic growth and individual opportunity as research fellow in macroeconomics at The Heritage Foundation’s Center for Data Analysis.
+His economic research has covered fiscal policy, international economics, labor market trends, and economic mobility.

 Before joining Heritage in 2012, Furth was a visiting assistant professor of economics at Amherst College and a visiting research scholar at Northeastern University.

 Furth completed graduate studies at the University of Rochester, where he received a doctorate in economics with concentrations in macroeconomics and international economics.
 He also holds a master of arts degree in economics from the University of Rochester and a bachelor of science in economics and international affairs from Northeastern University.